 Instructions

-1. Make the pesto: Blend the basil, mint, pistachios, grapefruit zest and juice, olive oil, ½ teaspoon salt, a good crack of pepper, and 2 tablespoon ice cold water until smooth and creamy.
+1. Make the pesto: Blend the basil, mint, pistachios, grapefruit zest and juice, olive oil, 1/2 tsp salt, a good crack of pepper, and 2 tbsp ice cold water until smooth and creamy.
 Add more water as needed until the pesto is creamy and slightly runny.
 Chill until ready to serve.

 2. Make the orzo: Heat the olive oil in a large skillet over medium heat.
 Add the preserved lemons, cooking for 1–2 minutes until fragrant.
 Stir in the orzo and toast for about 2 minutes.
 Pour in the chicken broth and bring to a simmer.
 Reduce heat to medium-low and cook, stirring occasionally, until the orzo is tender and most of the liquid is absorbed, about 8–10 minutes.
 Remove from heat and stir in the butter and plenty of black pepper.
 Cover until ready to serve.